FrankensteinVariorum/collationWorkspace/README.md

 ## CollateX installation instructions

+For this section, we are distilling this helpful but slightly dated guide: https://github.com/DiXiT-eu/collatex-tutorial/blob/master/unit1/Installation.ipynb
  To install collateX and its dependencies, we'll use the **pip** Python package manager.

 * First find out if you have pip on your computer.
 In your Bash shell or terminal, enter:
 `pip -V`